stevecaldwell77/Net-Amazon-DynamoDB-Marshaler/README.md

 For a given Perl value, we use the following rules to pick the DynamoDB type:

 1. If the value is undef or an empty string, use Null ('NULL').
-2. If the value looks like a number, and falls within the accepted range for a DynamoDB number, use Number ('N').
+2. If the value is a number (per StrictNum in [Types::Standard](https://metacpan.org/pod/Types::Standard)), and falls within the accepted range for a DynamoDB number, use Number ('N').
 3. For any other non-reference, use String ('S').
 4. If the value is an arrayref, use List ('L').
 5. If the value is a hashref, use Map ('M').
 6. If the value isa [boolean](https://metacpan.org/pod/boolean), use Boolean ('BOOL').
-7. If the value isa [Set::Object](https://metacpan.org/pod/Set::Object), use either Number Set ('NS') or String Set ('SS'), depending on whether all members look like numbers or not.
+7. If the value isa [Set::Object](https://metacpan.org/pod/Set::Object), use either Number Set ('NS') or String Set ('SS'), depending on whether all members are numbers or not.
 All members must be defined, non-reference values, or an error will be thrown.
 8. Any other value will throw an error.

 When doing the opposite - un-marshalling a hashref fetched from DynamoDB - the module applies the rules above in reverse.
 Please note that NULLs get unmarshalled as undefs, so an empty string will be re-written to undef if it goes through a marshal/unmarshal cycle.
 DynamoDB does not allow for a way to store empty strings as distinct from NULL.